Ian Dove

-In December 2018 he presided over a challenge made against the Government by Friends of the Earth that the National Planning Policy Framework (NPPF) document issued July 2018 was unlawful because it should have been reviewed for its impacts on the environment.
+In December 2018 he presided over a challenge made against the Government by Friends of the Earth that the National Planning Policy Framework (NPPF) document issued in July 2018 was unlawful because it should have been reviewed for its impacts on the environment.

 On 2 October 2022, Sir Ian was appointed as President of the Immigration and Asylum Chamber in the Upper Tribunal.

+Dove is a Bencher at the Inner Temple and from 2013-2014 was an Honorary Professor of Law at the University of Birmingham.
+In September 2016 he was made an Honorary Fellow of St Catherine’s College, Oxford.